paolodenti/springcloud-sample/README.md

 * dashboard on port 8080
 * products on port 8081
 * zipkin on port 9411 (if not in docker start manually with `docker run --rm --name zipkin -p 9411:9411 openzipkin/zipkin`)
-* sleuth logs to rabbitmq (if not in docker start manually with `docker run --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management`)
 * rabbitmq management on port 15672

+* optional, commented, sleuth logs to rabbitmq (if not in docker start manually with `docker run --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management`)

 ## Entrypoints